scalar-labs/scalar-kubernetes/docs/EKSManualDeploymentGuide.md

     * Enter **Maximum size** as `3`.
     * Enter **Desired size** as `3`.
     * Select **Next**.
-10. On the Specify networking page, fill out the parameters accordingly:
+10. On the **Specify networking** page, fill out the parameters accordingly:
     * Select **Subnets**, choose scalardl subnets created by scalar-terraform.
     * Select **SSH key pair**.
     * Select **Next**.
-11. On the Review and create page, review your managed node group configuration.
+11. On the **Review and create** page, review your managed node group configuration.
     * Select **Create**.

 ### Create database resources

- * Please follow [Create Cassandra resources](https://github.com/scalar-labs/scalar-terraform/blob/master/examples/aws/README.md#create-cassandra-resources) if you use Cassandra as a backend database.
+ * Please follow to [Create Cassandra resources](https://github.com/scalar-labs/scalar-terraform/blob/master/examples/aws/README.md#create-cassandra-resources) if you use Cassandra as a backend database.
- * Please follow [Create Cosmos DB Account](https://github.com/scalar-labs/scalardb/blob/master/docs/getting-started-with-cosmosdb.md#cosmos-db-setup) if you use Cosmos DB as a backend database.
+ * Please follow to [Create Cosmos DB Account](https://github.com/scalar-labs/scalardb/blob/master/docs/getting-started-with-cosmosdb.md#cosmos-db-setup) if you use Cosmos DB as a backend database.

 ## Setup Local Machine for Accessing AKS Cluster